Provenance

 Ledatic Provenance

-• Chained to a public entropy beacon you can read live
+• Chained to a public entropy beacon you can read yourself

 • “Trust the cryptography”